How To Do a Background Check on Yourself (Method for Each State)

 Tracing your social media history can also reveal the existence of fraudulent or misleading accounts using your name as an alias, and allows you to clear up any confusion or misinformation it might create for an observing screener.

-How to Do a Criminal Background Check on Yourself (Using Official Outlets)
+How To Do a Criminal Background Check on Yourself (Using Official Outlets)

 Individuals can be denied employment over a failed criminal background check in many states, depending on the severity of the crime, but not in all states.
 It’s up to you to ensure that any criminal history you have is accurate, and is in compliance with various laws.